 After hiking the trail, be sure to relax at the beach for a little while.

-The Glenorchy Walkway is one of the best things to do in Glenorchy, a small town located a 40-minute drive from Queenstown.
 And even though it’s a really beautiful walk, the trail is never busy and makes for a peaceful and enjoyable experience.

 3. Routeburn Nature Walk